 Directions

-• Harvest a basket of fresh Elder flower clusters.
-To make a pint of syrup, or a quart of elixir, you will need 2 cups of flowers after they have been removed from the stems.
+- To make Elder flower Elixir, first harvest a basket of fresh Elder flower clusters.
+To make either a pint of syrup, or a quart of elixir, you will need 2 cups of flowers after they have been removed from the stems.

-• Carefully, gently pull the flowers from the delicate stems.
+- Carefully, gently pull the delicate elder flowers from the delicate stems.
 I hold the cluster over a large mixing bowl while I remove the flowers, so that I don’t lose any of the tiny flowers.
 You don’t want any of the stems in your elixir.
 This is a great job to do while sitting on the porch !

-• Next, loosely fill your jar with the flowers.
-If you are making syrup, you will need a pint jar.
+- Next, loosely fill your jar with the flowers.
+If you are only making the syrup, you will need a pint jar.
 If you are making elixir, you will need a quart jar.

-• If you are making elixir, pour 2 cups of vodka over the Elder flowers.
-If you are making syrup, skip this step!
+- If you are making elixir, pour 2 cups of vodka over the Elder flowers in the quart jar.
+If you are only making syrup, skip this step!

-• Pour simple syrup into your jar.
-If you are making a syrup, you can add a teaspoon of citric acid as a preservative.
+- Pour simple syrup into your jar.
+If you are making a syrup, you can add half a teaspoon of citric acid as a preservative.
 This is optional.
 If you are making the elixir the alcohol acts as a preservative, so there is no reason to add citric acid.

 Notes

-• You can use a tablespoon of either the syrup or the elixir to flavor a glass of mineral water.
-Or make a fancy cocktail!
+- You can use a tablespoon of either the syrup or the elixir to flavor a glass of mineral water.
+Or make a fancy cocktail or mocktail!